computer-science-engineering/learning-computer-science/src/InterviewBit/src/Courses/Programming/Level7_DynamicProgramming/MatrixDp/UniquePathsInAGrid/readme.md

 1. [LeetCode discussion - Short JAVA solution](https://leetcode.com/problems/unique-paths-ii/discuss/23250/Short-JAVA-solution)

-    Array dp stores the number of paths which passing this point.
+    Array dp stores the number of paths which pass this point.
 The whole algorithm is to sum up the paths from left grid and up grid. 'if (row[j] == 1) dp[j] = 0; means if there is an obstacle at this point.
 All the paths passing this point will no longer valid.
 In other words, the grid right of the obstacle can be reached only by the grid which lies up to it.

 1. [LeetCode discussion - Easy Java solution, in-place, DP](https://leetcode.com/problems/unique-paths-ii/discuss/23436/Easy-Java-solution-in-place-DP)
 1. [ProgramCreek - LeetCode – Unique Paths II (Java)](https://www.programcreek.com/2014/05/leetcode-unique-paths-ii-java/)